m-sezgin/ml-portfolio/revised-piece/README.md

 # Linear Regression and Cross-Validation

-Welcome to the first component of this portfolio on linear regression and cross-validation.
+Welcome to the first component of this portfolio on ML concepts and linear regression!
 In this component, we will take a look at how cross-validation can help us select the appropriate variables for a linear regression model.

 For this example, we will use the dataset from my introductory statistics final group project, which is a maternal health and infant outcome dataset